 It is important to remain calm and respectful, but you can tell the officer you are legally allowed to record their actions.
 You can also tell them they need reasonable suspicion that your phone contains illegal material, as well as a warrant, to seize your phone.
 Always remain visibly safe and do not interfere with the officer’s work, as that could result in several different types of charges.
 If the officer does arrest you, or threatens to lay more charges, it is important to speak to a Fort Lauderdale in-squad video attorney.

-Call Our In-Squad Videos Attorney in Fort Lauderdale Today
+Call Our Fort Lauderdale In-Squad Videos Attorney Today

 If you have recorded police and they have charged or arrested you, our Fort Lauderdale in-squad videos attorney at Meldon Law can help you restore your rights.
 Call us today at 800-373-8000 or contact us online to schedule a free case review and to learn about your legal options.